graduateclimateconference/gcc2022/faq.md

 ### When does the application open?

-The [application](https://graduateclimateconference.github.io/application/) opened on April 14th, 2022.
+The [application](https://graduateclimateconference.github.io/application/) opened on April 15th, 2022.

 ### When does the application close?

-The application will close at 11:59 PM PDT on June 1, 2022.
+The application will close at 11:59 PM EDT on June 1, 2022.

 ### When will I find out if my abstract was accepted?